Semjuel19/efoil/FORMS_SETUP.md

-# Forms Setup Guide - Netlify Forms + Mailchimp
+# Forms Setup Guide - Netlify Forms + Brevo

-This guide explains how to complete the setup for your contact form (Netlify) and newsletter (Mailchimp) integrations.
+This guide explains how to complete the setup for your contact form (Netlify) and newsletter (Brevo) integrations.

 ## ✅ Already Implemented

 - Contact form configured for Netlify Forms
-- Newsletter forms prepared for Mailchimp integration
+- Newsletter forms prepared for Brevo integration
 - Form validation and success messages
 - Spam protection (honeypot fields)